-This test case is expected to scale efficiently to 1000+ nodes.

 3-D Taylor-Green vortex flow (hexahedral cells)

 The Taylor-Green vortex flow is traditionally used to assess the accuracy of CFD code numerical schemes.
 Periodicity is used in the 3 directions.
 The total kinetic energy (integral of the velocity) and enstrophy (integral of the vorticity) evolutions as a function of the time are looked at.
-Code_Saturne is set for 2nd order time and spatial schemes, and three meshes are considered, containing 1283, 2563 and 5123 cells, respectively.
+Code_Saturne is set for 2nd order time and spatial schemes.
+The mesh size is 2563 cells..

-This test case is expected to scale efficiently to 4000+ nodes for the largest mesh.

 CP2K